tim-smart/effect-io-ai/effect/Effect-retryOrElse.md

 Retries a failing effect and runs a fallback effect if retries are exhausted.

+**Details**

-The `retryOrElse` function attempts to retry a failing effect multiple times according to a defined retry policy.
+The `Effect.retryOrElse` function attempts to retry a failing effect multiple times according to a defined {@link Schedule} policy.

 If the retries are exhausted and the effect still fails, it runs a fallback effect instead.

+**When to Use**

 This function is useful when you want to handle failures gracefully by specifying an alternative action after repeated failures.

 To import and use `retryOrElse` from the "Effect" module: